minprog/programmeren-2/exercises/writing/stack/index.md

 Notice two things:

-- The root node type is **not** self-referential like the number node type is.
+- The stack node type is **not** self-referential like the number node type is, so it does not contain a pointer to another stack node.
 It just exists to store a pointer to the first element in the stack (or none, if it is empty).

 - We add a field called `size`, which will store the number of values that is in the stack at any time.
 This will save us counting each value separately when the size is requested.
 Keeping track of such a value separately is called "memoization".